2601 N Howard Street

 Baltimore, MD 21218

 Our experience, excellence, and reputation!
 Catholic Charities has a staff of caring professionals, including some who are adoptive parents, with over 100 combined years of adoption experience.
 We have placed approximately 3900 children born in the U.S. since our services began in 1943, and since 1979 we have placed 3000 children born in other countries.
 We were one of the first agencies to receive Hague Accreditation in 2008.
 Hague Accreditation attests that Catholic Charities is in compliance with the Hague Convention, an international treaty created to ensure that intercountry adoptions are in the best interests of children.
 We are well known for our excellent adoptive parent preparation and our ongoing support throughout the process.

 Who are the children?

 Catholic Charities provides international adoption placement services for toddlers, older children, and biological sibling groups.
 These children include healthy children and those with special needs who are identified by cooperating agencies overseas.
-The children are primarily from Korea, the Philippines, China, India, Ethiopia and Russia who have become legally free for adoption because their birth parents are unable to care for them.
+The children are primarily from Korea, the Philippines, China, Colombia, India, and Ethiopia who have become legally free for adoption because their birth parents are unable to care for them.
 In most cases, childless applicants may not specify the gender of their prospective adopted child.
 The exception is China, where it is possible to request the placement of a girl.
 If adoptive applicants have a child of one gender, they may specify the opposite gender for adoption for some countries.
 If they have both a boy and a girl, they may not specify a girl for adoption.

 How long does it take to adopt?